Back to news

 chain = replan_from_checkpoint(results, verification.issues)

-Claude Code has a real checkpointing and rewind system: it saves state before each edit, and you can restore code, the conversation, or both.
+Claude Code has a real checkpointing and rewind system (opens in a new tab): it saves state before each edit, and you can restore code, the conversation, or both.
 Applying that as a per-tool-call verification mechanism is a bit of an editorial stretch, since the documented feature is closer to file and edit rewind plus subagents.
-Hermes Agent (NousResearch/hermes-agent) reportedly uses its self-improving learning loop to surface which verification checks work best for different task types, though the loop's documented job is broader skill and memory extraction rather than tuning verification specifically.
+Hermes Agent (NousResearch/hermes-agent (opens in a new tab)) reportedly uses its self-improving learning loop to surface which verification checks work best for different task types, though the loop's documented job is broader skill and memory extraction rather than tuning verification specifically.

 Pattern 2: Dependency Graph Execution